What is phishing or spoofing, and how can you protect your business?

 What is whaling?

+These attacks can be particularly damaging since executives have access to critical company assets.
 An example of a whaling attack may be someone impersonating the CEO, asking the CFO for sensitive login information or trade secret information.
-Because executives are busy and often respond to emails on their phone between meetings, they may not give the email the scrutiny it deserves.
+Because executives are busy and often respond to emails on their phones between meetings, they may not give the email the scrutiny it deserves.

 To defend against spear phishing and whaling attacks, train employees with access to sensitive information to be especially on guard.
 Any urgent or unusual requests should be followed up with the person requesting the information.